ylatkin/tfcp/docs/STRATEGY.md

 If standard FP64 precision is found not enough for some numeric code, the TFCP project supplies "coupled" numbers with 2x wider mantissa.

+## License

+I would like to convince people to use twofolds, so license would be very permissive:

+* My reference implementation would be _free_ for any purpose including commercial.

+I hope to convince the hardware vendors supporting twofolds, if many people would adopt.

 ## Stages

 (1) Reference library
-(2) Performance demo
-(3) Compilers support
+(2) Compilers support
-(4) Hardware support
+(3) Hardware support

-Reference library would provide twofold numbers for C++.
+Reference library would provide twofold and coupled numbers for C++.
-Enable standard number use cases: I/O, copying, comparing, arithmetic operations, elementary functions, complex numbers, and value-arrays.
+Enable standard use cases: I/O, copying, comparing, arithmetic operations, elementary functions, complex numbers, and value-arrays.
-Implementation would be hardware-agnostic with moderate optimization.
+Using it would be as easy as replacing `double` type with `twofold`.

+My reference implementation would demonstrate well enough performance.
-Performance demo would exhibit optimization for AMD/Intel processors.
+It would provide OCL-like short vectors (e.g. `float4`) as the HAL for SIMD operations on AMD/Intel processors.
-It would additionally provide twofold short-vectors for SSE/AVX, and optimized implementation of `std::valarray` (for 1 thread).
-The demo would perform at 70-90% of CPU theoretical peak.
+My code would vectorize `std::valaray` over `twofold` numbers (only for 1-thread).

-If many people adopt the twofold arithmetic (adoption target TBD), then I hope to encourage providers of C/C++ compilers to support twofold numbers.
+If many people adopt the twofold arithmetic (adoption target TBD), then I hope to convince developers of C/C++ compilers to support twofold numbers.
-Compilers should support automatic vectoring of numeric algorithms similarly to regular floating-point data.
+I hope compilers would support automatic vectoring of twofold operations similarly to regular floating-point types.

-Ultimately, I hope to encourage hardware vendors (like Intel and AMD) to support the instructions for taking the round-offs from the basic operations: +, -, *, /, sqrt, fma.
+Ultimately, I hope to convince vendors like Intel and AMD to support twofold arithmetic in hardware.
+Instructions for taking the round-offs from the basic operations (+, -, *, /, sqrt, fma) must be enough.
-Ideally, this would allow twofold operations to performa at 1/2 of regular douple-precision arithmetic.
+Ideally, `twofold` could perform only 2-3x times slower than regular `double`.